-These exemptions shall not apply to buildings or other structures that also function as Critical Facilities under another category outlined in this Chapter.
+These exemptions shall not apply to buildings or other structures that also function as Critical Facilities under another category outlined in Sections 10-3-19 through 10-3-26, inclusive, of this Chapter.

 c.
 At-risk population facilities include medical care, congregate care, and schools.